SahanViduranga98/SahanViduranga98/README.md

 I-am-SahanViduranga98@github
 -------------------------

-💻 I am a self taught Firmware Developer and a Machine Learning Developer 📚 I have a B.Sc Hons degree in Electronic & Telecommunication  Engineering from the University of Moratuwa, Sri Lanka 📝 I have a strong interest in Robotics, Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+💻 I am a self taught Firmware Developer and a Machine Learning Developer\n 📚 I have a B.Sc Hons degree in Electronic & Telecommunication  Engineering from the University of Moratuwa, Sri Lanka 📝 I have a strong interest in Robotics, Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning